to the Main Frrraction Guide→

 Examines residues from the original point of view: Each residue is just an infinite set of euclidean integers, and Zm is a collection of m such sets.

-Myself, I prefer to think of residues as a nearly independent category of numbers.
+Myself, I prefer to think of residues as Gauss pointed the way: Residues are a richly structured category of numbers essentially independent of the integers.
 The older point of view is analogous to focussing on real numbers as infinite series of rational numbers: It's a tool, and sheds some insight, but I find it awkward and distracting.

 Frrraction is a product of GRS Enterprises, NLC,